 Why aren’t you performing in the opera house this summer?

 Our top priority is the health and safety of our patrons, performers and company members and this will remain at the forefront of all our decisions.
 Ongoing concerns with COVID-19, physical distancing requirements and venue restrictions limited our ability to produce inside the building.

-While the state’s COVID-19 dial has been improving, there is no guarantee that we will be at the level needed to operate inside the Opera House when we reach June.
-With this in mind, we determined in order have the best chance of producing work this summer, all of our work needed to be presented outside with social distancing in place.
+We know state’s COVID-19 dial has been improving, but we determined in order have the best chance of producing work this summer, all of our work needed to be presented outside with social distancing in place.

 We have every hope that we should be able to return to the Opera House for our 2022 Festival – which will be our 90th anniversary season.